Skip to product information

 Designed by the Founder of Build & Recover, Kyle Wareing MSc ASCC CASES, who has 10+ years working in Elite Sport as a Strength & Conditioning Practitioner, who has prescribed the use BFR on a daily-basis for several years.

-See our user guide for video demonstrations and information on how to use our cuffs for recovery, muscle gain & endurance.
+See our user guide for video demonstrations and information on how to use our cuffs.

 What is BFR?